 Rio de Janeiro is the second largest city in Brazil and the third largest in Latin America.
 From the world-famous beaches of Copacabana and Ipanema to the magnificent summits of Corcovado (who can forget the Christ the Redeemer statue?) and Sugarloaf, Rio combines natural attractions with a sprawling metropolis.
 This is a party city and one that you really can’t miss if you love a good time.
 Most people spend their days on the beach and their nights dancing at the clubs.
-With the 2014 World Cup and 2016 Olympics, Rio is getting its act together and becoming much safer and easy to get around.
-One thing to keep in mind is that Rio is very, very expensive.
-Don’t expect a visit here to be cheap but this travel guide can help you plan better and lower your costs.
+With last year’s 2014 World Cup and next year’s 2016 Olympics, Rio is getting its act together and becoming much safer and easy to get around.
+This travel guide can help you plan better and keep your costs low.

-Hostel prices – You can expect to pay around $25 USD for a night for a dorm or $50 USD for a private room.
-Hostels, though abundant, are not cheap in Rio, especially when you get close to the beaches.
+Hostel prices – You can expect to pay around 20-25 BRL for a night for a dorm or, on average, 50-70 BRL for a private room.
+Hostels are abundant, but become more expensive the closer you get to the beaches.

-Budget hotel prices – Prices start at around $60 USD per night for a single room and $70 USD for a double.
+Budget hotel prices – Prices start at around 100 BRL per night for a single or double room depending on the specific hotel.

-Average cost of food – Small, locally owned restaurants here cost $4 USD for a meal that includes a drink.
-Nicer meals at a more casual restaurant will cost around $10 USD.
+Average cost of food – Small, locally owned restaurants here cost 14 BRL for a meal that includes a drink.
+Nicer meals at a more casual restaurant will cost around 35 BRL.
 Places near the famous beaches and tourist attractions will cost more.
-Grocery shopping is very cheap and will cost about $20-30 USD per week, so this is a good option in order to save costs throughout the trip.
+Grocery shopping is very cheap and will cost about 70-100 BRL per week, so this is a good option in order to save costs throughout the trip.